Sven97/Introduction-to-Java-Programming-and-Data-Structures-11th-Edition/README.md

 This is my solutions to programming exercises in [***Introduction To Java Programming Comprehensive Version Tenth Edition***](http://wps.pearsoned.com/ecs_liang_ijp_10/).

-Contributions of all kinds are welcome, not only in the form of code but also with regards bug reports.
+Contributions of all kinds are welcome, not only in the form of code but also with regards typo correction.

 ## License & copyright